AnastasiyaYatsenko/robot-tcp/README.md

 <p>Once the corresponding script is started on robot, it connects to the server and is shown in the default coordinates: (300, 300), (500, 300), (100, 300).
 <p>The disconnect button disconnects the robot, which number is specified in "Robot N." field in "Start move" area.
-<p>The "Build path" requires the robot №0 to exist and be connected, as it builds the path from it's position to a random point.
+<p>The "Build path" requires the robot №0 to exist and be connected, as it builds the path from its position to a random point.